Authentise/pack3d/README.md

 1. If the volume of the items to pack is close to the build plate volume, sometimes pack3d will happily exceed the build plates volume.
     i.
 This is an issue with the internal algorithm of pack3d (i.e not Authentise code)
-2. Spacing doesn't seem to be accounted for in the total volume.
-If I pack 2 cubes of 1x1x1 in a 2x1x1 space with 1 unit of spacing (i.e, not possible), the packing will ignore the outer bounds and pack them successfully
-    i.
-This is because spacing is applied after packing.
-3. If we can't pack all models, we use binary search to find the highest number we can.
+2. ~If we can't pack all models, we use binary search to find the highest number we can.
 If there's a small number of models, the "candidate" in binary search might become 0.
-In that case, the program crashes.
+In that case, the program crashes.~
-    i.
-This makes testing for cases where we expect pack3d to fail difficult
-4. For cases where all of the models will not fit, we don't appear to exit early from the packing algorithm to adjust the number of models we try to pack.
-    i.
-This means that we will waste at least 10s trying to pack a configuration that will always fail, before we begin the binary search algo.
+3. We do not check the bounding volumes of the models we're packing compared to the build plate.
+This means:
+    a.
+We will attempt to pack items which will never fit on the build plate, when we should be exiting early.
+    b.
+We will waste attempts by packing too many items whose collective volume is greater than the build plate's.